lawallanre00490038/african_voices_for_users/README.md

-# 🗣️ Yoruba Voices Dataset Platform
+# 🗣️ African Voices Dataset Platform

 **African Voices** is an open-source platform dedicated to the **distribution of African voice datasets**, with support for **Yoruba**, **Pidgin**, **Igbo**, and **Hausa** languages.
 Built to accelerate **African language AI development**, the platform enables users to **easily access and download curated, community-contributed audio datasets**.